ETOH Medical Abbreviation

 - Impaired consciousness attention

-The CAGE questions are for physicians and health care professionals and should be face-to-face (not as a paper and pencil test).
+The CAGE questions are a tool used by physicians and health care professionals and should be face-to-face (not as a paper and pencil test).

 The following four questions make up the CAGE questionnaire: